Close-up of a pipette placing experimental vaccine into a microplate.

 The current TB vaccine is 100 years old, and its effectiveness is limited.
 New or improved vaccines are urgently needed to confront a major global health challenge.

 The current TB vaccine, known as BCG, has been around for a century.
 It has been proven effective in infants, but researchers are exploring how changes in how the vaccine is used might boost its efficacy.
 The BCG ReVax clinical trial currently underway is an effort to understand whether revaccination with BCG can extend TB protection in adolescents.
-In addition, the M72/AS01E vaccine shows significant promise for preventing disease and is expected to enter Phase III trials in 2024.
+In addition, the M72/AS01E vaccine shows significant promise for preventing disease, with Phase III trials already underway.

 Learn more about tuberculosis vaccines